 Over the last few years, there has been an average of one fatality every 12 months in the stonework sector.
 Demand for stonemasonry has reflected the increase in deaths and injuries.
-Designers of offices, flats and houses are using granite, marble and other stones as an integral part of a buildings décor at the luxury end of the property market.
+Designers of offices, flats and houses are using granite, marble and other stones as an integral part of a building’s décor at the luxury end of the property market.
 Our guide examines the work related hazards of stonemasonry.

-Perhaps unsurprisingly, injury most often occurs when stonemasons handle slabs.
+Perhaps unsurprisingly, injury most often occurs when stonemasons handle slabs of stone.
 Lifting, carrying and putting down large chunks of stone are activities that have innate risks.

 There are three well established principles of Manual Handling that apply to stonemasons:

-- Do not engage in any hazardous manual handling activity whenever possible
+- Do not engage in any unnecessary manual handling activity.

-- Take measures to lessen the risk of injury as far as this is possible
+- Take measures to lessen the risk of injury.

-Clearly, many manual handling activities take place during a stonemasons day.
-To conduct frequent risk assessments isnt practical.
-This is when the manual handling assessment tool from the HSE (Health and Safety Executive) may help.
+Clearly, many manual handling activities take place during a stonemason’s day.
+To conduct frequent risk assessments isn’t practical.
+This is when the manual handling assessment tool from the HSE may help.
 The tool, known as MAC, helps to highlight manual handling operations that are likely to be hazardous.

 Stonemasons face a number of occupational illnesses.
 The noise of cutting stone on site, for instance, can lead to hearing problems.